 - Initially, you need to confirm your eligibility.

-- The final step involves creating your NDIS plan, which outlines your goals and the support you need.
+- If your access request is approved, then you'll have a planning meeting to create your individualised NDIS plan, which outlines your goals and the support you need.

 How much funding does the NDIS provide?